SuperOfficeDocs/superoffice-docs/user-guide/en/forms/view.md

 Click the **Open in new window** button to preview the form.

 **Show with pre-filled fields**: Select this option to add field names to the link and JavaScript.
-By adding template variables to the form link in mailings, the form fields can be [pre-filled with existing data][4] (name, email etc.) for registered contacts.
+By adding template variables to the form link in mailings, the form fields can be [pre-filled with existing data such as name and email][4] for registered contacts.

 On the left side of the screen you can select various types of publishing options for the form.